shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ### Load Factor Test

-I am trying to find the maximum loading factor that can achieved by cqf.
-I am using uniform distributed kmers dataset.
-I created CQF by passing 8192 as input.
+To find the maximum loading factor that can be achieved by CQF, a dataset with uniformly distributed kmer counts.
+CQF was created by passing 8192 as input.
 9152 slots are created.
 In Every run, I iteratively insert kmers repeated M times and record the maximum number of unique kmers that can be inserted.
 Values of M are 2**i-1 for i in 1:16.Result is shown in the following graph.

 ![loadingCQF.png]({{ site.baseurl }}/images/loadingCQF.png)